NATALIE FRAZIER ALLEN | DURATION: 58 MINUTES

 She shares a story of a student who flourished after being exposed to the arts.

-She reflects on growing up in a working-class neighborhood in Queens, New York, the work of her siblings, what was most important in her family, and being a rule-follower.
+She reflects on growing up in a working-class neighborhood in Queens, New York, what was most important in her family, and being a rule-follower.

-Natalie explains why experiencing studying and practicing law in Washington D.C. was a dream come true.
+She explains why practicing law in Washington D.C. was a dream come true and why she left the law.

-Natalie reflects on the importance of family and faith in her life.
+Natalie reflects on how The Arts Empowerment Project came about, and the importance of family and faith in her life.

 plus Mark’s Personal Word Essay: The Disquieting Muses of the Space-Time Continuum